 We use simulations to evaluate the performance of our A-FEC scheme.
-We run our simulations using network simulator ns-2.
-To simulate the Internet topology, we use Georgia Tech Internetwork Topology Generator (GT-ITM) to generate a Transit-Stub graph with 10 Mbps of link bandwidth.
+We run our simulations using network simulator ns-2 [1].
+To simulate the Internet topology, we use Georgia Tech Internetwork Topology Models (GT-ITM) [7] to generate a Transit-Stub graph with 10 Mbps of link bandwidth.
 The graph contains 592 stub domains.
 We let the key server reside in one stub domain, and then create 591 edge networks in each of the remaining stub domains.
 Each edge network has an access link connected to the internetwork.
-For purpose of simplicity, we did not simulate data traffic for our group communication application.
+For simplicity, we did not simulate data traffic for our group communication application.
 Instead, we set the bandwidth of each access link to a relatively small value.
 More specifically, the bandwidth of each access link is uniformly distributed between 0.1 and 1 Mbps.
 To simulate the background traffic, we let each of 514 edge networks have 30 outgoing and 30 incoming FTP flows, and each of the remaining 77 edge networks have 40 outgoing and 40 incoming FTP flows.
-For purpose of simplicity, we assume that when the key server updates h during one rekeying interval, the updated h will be applied for the next rekey message.
+For simplicity, we assume that when the key server updates h during one rekeying interval, the updated h will be applied for the next rekey message.
 We assume that at the beginning of each rekeying interval the key tree (with degree 4) is balanced with 768 users.
 During each rekeying interval, 192 join and 192 leave requests are processed.
 We set block size as k = 14.
 Our simulations show that the average packet loss rate observed by each user is about 6%.
-Therefore, we set $u{\alpha} = 11.9$, 19.7 and 33.6, and $h_l = 3$, 3 and 2 for $u^ = 5$, 10 and 20 respectively, as calculated earlier.
+Therefore, we set $u{\alpha} = 11.9, 19.7, \text{ and } 33.6, \text{ and } h_l = 3, 3, \text{ and } 2$ for $u^ = 5, 10, \text{ and } 20$ respectively, as calculated earlier.

-For the purpose of comparison, we define two additional heuristics to compare with our A-FEC scheme:
+For comparison, we define two additional heuristics to compare with our A-FEC scheme:

 - Heuristic 1: The key server increases h by a^{u^+1} whenever $u > u^$, and decrease h whenever $u \le u^$.
-No lower threshold is specified for h. - Heuristic 2: It is the same as Heuristic 1 except that h should be larger than or equal to h_l at any time.
+No lower bound is specified for h. - Heuristic 2: It is the same as Heuristic 1 except that h should be larger than or equal to h_l at any time.